TdaB/datalog2histogram/README.md

 I have been using this to great effect with my AEM Infinity to street tune my S2000.
 Basically, I didn't want to pay $30 for MegaLogViewer.

+## Requirements
+1. Java 8 or newer
+2. Gradle (if you want to build source)

 ## How to build
 ```
 gradle clean build